junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Medicines are usually given weekly.

-To prevent malaria, also be sure to follow the advice on p.
-187 to avoid mosquito bites.
+To prevent malaria, also be sure to follow the advice on [page 187](#page-187) to avoid mosquito bites.

 Certain malaria medicines are used only to treat attacks of malaria, while some only work for prevention.